 What’s at stake?

-If the SDP is not renewed for funding in November 2020, researchers currently funded through the SDP will need to find alternate sources of funding and risk being paused or shut down until funding can be procured.
+Without the SDP, researchers funded through the program would need to find alternate sources of funding and risk being paused or shut down until funding can be procured.
 This stops research and clinical trials for things like beta cell replacement therapy, artificial pancreas technologies, and prevention methods.

 What can you do about it?